ziss25/anime-Lists-app/Readme.md

 # cors problem

-If there is a Cors error like this, don't worry, try changing the env section then pushing it to GitHub or not
+If there is a Cors error like this, don't worry, try changing the env section then pushing it to GitHub

 ![Design preview for the animelist](./client/public/animelist-error-cors.png)